Can I TA CY 3740 / CY 5770?

 If you have worked with me on a research project or TA'd for

-me: Maybe.
-Let's chat.
+me: Let's chat.

-If you only took my classes: No.
+If you only took my courses: No.

-"They got an A" is the kiss of death that guarantees your letter goes
+tell you with authority that "They got an A" is the kiss of death that

 Can I get a referral for <your workplace>?

-- Done research with me.
+- You've done research with me.

-- Taken my CY 3740 / CY 5770 and met the criteria I outlined during
+- You've taken my CY 3740 / CY 5770 and met the criteria I outlined

 If you qualify, email me with links to specific job

 posts BEFORE you start your application.
+Due to

 Can I connect with you on LinkedIn?

-Yes.
-But I'll ignore you if I've never met you.
+network is very well curated; I'll ignore you if I've never met you.

 Can I connect with you on other social networks?

-you've earned it.
+If you can find me, you've earned it.